Skip to content

 #prompt/review Wraps a prompt input and asks for a gap/ambiguity review before implementation

-#research Tells the agent to store research in a new sdd/research/ markdown file
+#research Asks the agent to write a new sdd/research/YYYYMM/ markdown file

 #research/image Asks the agent to generate an infographic for an existing research markdown file